Just Checking: Information Seeking, Trust and AI

 - Bringing It Back

-We’re Not Searching Anymore, We’re Conversing
+We’re Not Searching, We’re Chatting

 Search behaviour is changing.
 Mayerhofer et al. (2025) describe what they call ‘blending’ behaviour: users don’t just search anymore, they toggle between traditional search engines and conversational AI, often using one to verify the other.
 Their research shows people asking Google to fact-check ChatGPT or using ChatGPT to synthesise results from a Google search.
 It’s a hybrid approach that suggests we haven’t quite figured out which tool to trust for what.

-This change is about more than just switching tools.
 Pham et al. (2024) found that in e-commerce contexts, people use longer and more conversational queries when interacting with AI chatbots compared to traditional search.
 Instead of typing ‘wireless headphones under $100’, users are more likely to ask ‘what are some good quality wireless headphones I can get for under $100?’.
 The interaction mirrors how you’d ask a shop assistant, rather than query a database.

 This conversational style matters because it changes what we’re doing cognitively.
 Traditional search required what researchers call ‘berrypicking’ (Bates, 1989): you’d try different search terms, scan results, refine your query and gradually home in on what you needed.
 It was iterative and required you to stay critically engaged with whether you were finding good information.
 Conversation, by contrast, feels more passive.
 You ask, the AI answers.
-The loop closes.

 We’re dealing with what philosopher Luciano Floridi (2024) calls a fundamental ‘decoupling’ between agency and intelligence.
 Gen AI systems act as autonomous agents.
 They can perform complex tasks, generate responses and cite sources, but they have no understanding of what they’re doing.
 For us as information seekers, this means we can’t rely on the usual signals.
 A citation doesn’t mean someone read and understood a source.
 A confident tone doesn’t mean comprehension.
-We’re interacting with something that acts intelligent without being intelligent, Our credibility senses weren’t built for that.
+We’re interacting with something that acts intelligent without being intelligent.
+Our credibility senses weren’t built for that.

 The blending behaviours documented by Mayerhofer et al. (2025) are an adaptive response to an environment where the traditional markers of human intent and accountability have been severed.
 We’re trying to restore verification processes by cross-referencing AI with traditional search, but even that strategy has limits when both increasingly draw from overlapping, AI-mediated sources.

-Why We Trust (and Maybe Shouldn’t)
+Why We Trust AI

 Li and Aral (2025) found that when AI-generated content includes citations and reference links, people trust it more, even when those citations are incorrect or completely fabricated.
 The formal markers of credibility (footnotes, links, an academic appearance) override our instinct to verify the actual content.